amaan-19/SortMate/README.md

 1. Verify Pub/Sub API is enabled
 2. Check topic and subscription names in your `.env` file
 3. Ensure your service account has appropriate permissions
+4. Run with `--verbose` flag for detailed logging
+5. Check if you've exceeded your Google Cloud free tier limits

+### Common Import Errors

+If you get a "No module named 'sortmate'" error:

+1. Run from the project root using: `python -m sortmate.cli`
+2. Or install in development mode: `pip install -e .`
+3. Or use the provided development script: `python run_sortmate.py`

+## Roadmap

+- [x] Core email sorting functionality
+- [x] Real-time monitoring of new emails
+- [ ] Add additional sorting methods (sender, subject, keywords)
+- [ ] Implement user interface (web-based or desktop)
+- [ ] Support custom label hierarchies and rules
+- [ ] Create a system tray application for continuous monitoring
+- [ ] Add support for multi-user environments
+- [ ] Implement filtering capability based on email content
+- [ ] Add configuration file for persistent settings
+- [ ] Support for other email providers (via IMAP)

 ## Contributing